jeferson-sb/portfolio/content/articles/getting-started-low-level-components.md

 }
 ```

-So that's the skeleton of it, and as you might notice we're importing all primivites components exported from `DropdownMenu` and adding styles over it.
+So that's the skeleton of it, and as you might notice we're importing all primitives components exported from `DropdownMenu` and adding styles over it.
 Here's the final result:

 <iframe src="https://codesandbox.io/embed/low-level-components-849gq3?fontsize=14&hidenavigation=1&theme=dark&view=preview"
   style="width:100%; height:700px; border:0; border-radius: 4px; overflow:hidden;"